moon-up/moon-sdk-kotlin/docs/AccountsApi.md

 <a id="broadcastTx"></a>
 # **broadcastTx**
-> AccountControllerResponse broadcastTx(authorization, accountName, broadcastInput)
+> BroadCastRawTransactionAPIResponse broadcastTx(authorization, accountName, broadcastInput)